-This is the story of our holiday home / guesthouse ‘Baan Rim Nam’ on the island of Koh Chang, Thailand which, when complete, will be available for visitors to rent.
+This was written in three installments back in 2004.
+I’ve just left it up here as it has some memories.
+It is the story of our holiday home / guesthouse ‘Baan Rim Nam’ on the island of Koh Chang, Thailand.

 Way back in October 2003, our original plan was to rent some land and build a small resort.
 Buying land wasn’t an option as we didn’t have much money and all land in good locations was way out of our price range, even back then.